biodosetools-team/biodosetools/shiny-app/help/fitting_options.md

 #### Fitting model

 Normally the Poisson function should be used.
-However, if there is constant oversisperssion, the quasi-Poission is recommended.
+However, if there is constant overdispersion, the quasi-Poission is recommended.